Restaurant Visa Sponsorship Jobs in Connecticut

 Which visa types are most common for restaurant roles in Connecticut?

 The H-2B visa covers temporary, seasonal restaurant and hospitality workers and is common for peak-season hiring.
-Chefs and culinary specialists in specialty roles may qualify for the H-1B if the position requires a relevant degree, though this is less common in frontline restaurant work.
-Documented specialty chefs, particularly those with recognized expertise in a distinct cuisine, sometimes qualify under the O-1 category.
+Chefs and culinary specialists in specialty roles may qualify for the H-1B visa if the position requires a relevant degree, though this is less common in frontline restaurant work.
+Documented specialty chefs, particularly those with recognized expertise in a distinct cuisine, sometimes qualify under the O-1 visa category.

 Which cities in Connecticut have the most restaurant visa sponsorship jobs?